srivatsa17/codebot/README.md

 # Slack Codebot
-This is a slack codebot that generates random programs using the codeforces api.
+This is a slack bot that generates random programs using the codeforces api.

 Pre-requisites:
-1. Create a workspace in slack
+* Create a workspace in slack
-2. Create a classical legacy bot app in slack workspace [Slack App](https://api.slack.com/apps?new_classic_app=1 "Slack App")
+* Create a classical legacy bot app in slack workspace [Slack App](https://api.slack.com/apps?new_classic_app=1 "Slack App")

-How to run:
+How to run:<br/>
 Run the following commands on your local system

 ```